Here are ten facts about Carménère wine that will help you get the most out of each sip.

 1. Calendar alert: November 24th is Carménère Day!

-Following its discovery (see #6 below), Viña Carmen was the first winery in Chile to release a Carménère wine in 1996, but did so under the name of Grande Vidure, since the Carménère variety was not inscribed at the Ministry of Agriculture or approved by law until 1998.
+Viña Carmen became the first winery in Chile to release a Carménère wine in 1996, initially labeling it as Grande Vidure, as the Carménère variety was not officially registered with the Ministry of Agriculture or approved by law until 1998.

 Viña Carmen became a driving force in the development of Carménère in Chile and began marketing the product as the “lost variety of Bordeaux that no one else had.”